 - The family’s commitment to teaching and modeling Biblical choices in the home

 Yes.
-Due to space restrictions there will be a limited number of openings for 6th grade.
-Early application and enrollment is strongly encouraged.
-We do expect to have some students placed on a waiting list.
+Due to space restrictions there are a limited number of openings for 6th grade.
+Early application and enrollment is strongly encouraged as we do expect to have a waiting list.

 Yes.
 CVCA’s middle school faculty members are experts in their field, but also relationally focused and biblically minded.
 Our middle school teaching team is dedicated to our younger students in a classroom structure that is developmentally appropriate.
-Our middle school Administrator will be Mr. Scott Iannetta. ([email protected]).
+Our middle school Administrator is Mr. Scott Iannetta. ([email protected]).

 Yes.
-Middle school students will have their own dedicated space including state-of-the-art science labs, area for academic assistance, and refurbished classroom space devoted exclusively to their academic needs.
-The middle school will also have a separate entrance in a dedicated wing of our building and hallways with closed fire doors separating them from the high school.
-The middle school will also have a dedicated lunch period and lunch room.
+Middle school students have their own dedicated space including state-of-the-art science labs, area for academic assistance, and refurbished classroom space devoted exclusively to their academic needs.
+The middle school also has a separate entrance in a dedicated wing of our building and hallways with closed fire doors separating them from the high school.
+The middle school has a dedicated lunch period and lunch room.

 Yes.
-Every enrolled CVCA student will be issued a Chromebook of their own.
+Every enrolled CVCA student is issued a Chromebook of their own.
 We are committed to using technology as a tool to enhance all levels of education.

 CVCA’s middle school is developmentally appropriate and educationally innovative, preparing students for the rigors of our college-prep high school.
 The program is focused specifically on the C7Experience: curiosity, creativity, collaboration, communication, critical thinking, compassion, and Christ-centeredness.

-OHSAA does not sponsor athletic competition to include 6th graders.
-However, we are in the process of investigating options for 6th graders within OHSAA regulations which may include some inter-school and intra-school play.
-However, all middle schoolers will have the option to participate in performing arts courses.
+OHSAA does not sponsor athletic competition for 6th graders.
+However, we do offer options for 6th graders within OHSAA regulations which include some inter-school and intra-school play.
+All middle schoolers have the option to participate in performing arts courses.

 Yes.
 Students may qualify to take high school courses for credit at CVCA while in middle school.

-Middle school students will have a distinct pickup and drop off area.
-We will have a bus stop at the middle school entrance from the following school districts: Akron, Aurora, Bedford, Copley-Fairlawn, Coventry, Hudson, Kent, Nordonia, Stow-Munroe Falls, Twinsburg, Woodridge, and Walsh Jesuit (pay to ride from Medina, Brunswick, Hinckley, Richfield, Strongsville, North Royalton, Brecksville, Bainbridge, and Solon).
+Middle school students have a distinct pickup and drop off area at the middle school entrance.
+Bussing is available from the following school districts: Akron, Aurora, Bedford, Copley-Fairlawn, Coventry, Hudson, Kent, Nordonia, Stow-Munroe Falls, Twinsburg, Woodridge, and Walsh Jesuit (pay to ride from Medina, Brunswick, Hinckley, Richfield, Strongsville, North Royalton, Brecksville, Bainbridge, and Solon).
 The Akron Metro also has a bus stop at CVCA.
 Our staff can provide a list of other families from your area to assist you with arranging carpools.

-CVCA middle school students will have five core classes daily (Bible, English, Math, Science, Social Studies) and will have additional periods with special subjects like band, choir, gym, health, art, and technology.
+CVCA middle school students have five core classes daily (Bible, English, Math, Science, Social Studies) and have additional periods with special subjects like band, choir, gym, health, art, and technology.